What is online Market Research?

 “The aim of market research is to know and understand the customer so well, the product or service sells itself”

 Traditionally, market research was conducted by going door-to-door and generating findings after meeting with potential buyers and customer segments.
 In the digital age, online market research makes more sense as it helps organizations reach out to their target customers and understand sentiments in a simple and fast process.

-Similar to traditional market research, online market research gathers information and preferences about the target group, product or target market that enables organizations to develop strategies that best fit for the purpose of generating revenue by catering to the market.
+Similar to traditional market research, online market research gathers information and preferences about the target group, product, or target market that enables organizations to develop strategies that best fit the purpose of generating revenue by catering to the market.

 Market Research is typically used not just for defining marketing goals and plans, but it also impacts the company’s sales strategy and targets, revenue numbers, product features and focus areas, services and offerings, and a lot more avenues.

 Given the criticality of this exercise, online market research should have a defined strategy and focus.
 Let us understand the purpose and process of online market research to help make it effective.

 What is the Purpose of Online Market Research?

 Accurate information and market insights are foundations of building a successful business as it provides the right perspective to the enterprise to create products and solutions that the market needs.

 The purpose of conducting online market research is: